Homage to the

 According to DisneyShopping.com, “Own a glowing piece of Disney’s ‘future past’ with our illuminated scale-model replica of the 1957 all-plastic House of the Future.
 Constructed completely of plastic, it wowed visitors with its look at the future for ten memorable years.
 Now Disney artist Jody Daily has recreated this Tomorrowland favorite attraction with remarkable detail.
 Requires 2 AA batteries, included.”

-If you want an homage in your living room, you might want to hurry.
-It’s limited edition of 1000, and it’s now on clearance.
+If you want one of these in your living room, you’re too late.
+It was a limited edition of 1000, and it’s now sold out.

 Some people look for Hidden Mickeys.
 I guess that I look for hidden House of the Futures—or would that be hidden Houses of the Future?